globalbioticinteractions/globalbioticinteractions.github.io/how-to.md

 permalink: how-to
 ---

-# A 'How-To' Guide for Extracting GloBI Data :)
+# A 'How-To' Guide for Extracting GloBI Data 😃

 GloBI has a ton of useful data in it and can be used in many different ways.
 However, it can also be a bit overwhelming with so much data.
 This page offers some helpful links, hacks, and instructions for how to extract the information available in a useful format.
-## :exclamation: :warning: under construction :warning: :exclamation:
+## ❗ ⚠️ under construction ⚠️ :exclamation:

 ---